What's the history of Halloween?

 Continued below...

 In the late twentieth century several contemporary Pagan groups emerged, and many sought to recreate a pre-Christian calendar and revive pre-Christian festivals.
 This is, as we have noted above, not easy due to limited evidence.
 So, in many ways Pagans have also reconstructed their own festivals using what they see as pre-Christian elements in Christian festivals.
-Many Pagans have revived the celebration of Samhain at the 1st of November as both an end of harvest festival and a time for honouring the ancestors.
+Many Pagans have revived the celebration of Samhain on the 1st of November as both an end of harvest festival and a time for honouring the ancestors.
 Some Pagans refer to themselves as witches, especially if they follow the Wiccan tradition.
 However, this has little clear connection to any mediaeval notion of witchcraft or pre-Christian understanding of Samhain.

 There are many ways Christians and others can respond to Hallowe’en; understanding the background to today’s Hallowe’en is helpful in doing so.

 Contemporary Christian responses to Hallowe’en are varied due to the complex development behind the contemporary Hallowe’en.
 Some churches have maintained a remembrance of the dead at All Hallows and hold special services where those who have lost loved ones in recent years are invited to a special service at which names are read out and candles might be lit in their memory.
-Indeed, older practices may still occur in which candles are placed on the graves of loved ones maintaining and old Christian custom.
+Indeed, older practices may still occur in which candles are placed on the graves of loved ones maintaining an old Christian custom.
 Other Christians are worried that Hallowe’en has both become commercialised and associated with a celebration of dark spiritual forces represented in dressing up as monsters and horror characters.
-Some have therefore opposed Hallowe’en, whereas others have run what have been called ‘light parties’ where people celebrate All Saints by dressing as well-known Christian saints as an alternative to ‘traditional’ Hallowe’en costumes.
+Some have therefore opposed Hallowe’en, whereas others have run what have been called ‘light parties’ where people celebrate All Saints by dressing as well-known Christian saints or other colourful outfits as an alternative to ‘traditional’ Hallowe’en costumes.
 In recent years, in response to increased interest in encountering God in Nature, the Forest Church movement has sought to revive the Christian elements of Hallowe’en and reconnect them with a second harvest festival, combining apple games and harvest celebration with remembrance of the dead and asking for God’s protection through the dark winter months.

 With the creation of the unified Harvest Festival in the Victorian era this element of Hallowe’en has become separated from the festival but is still present in some elements of Harvest celebration.
 Take for instance the popular Harvest hymn ‘Harvest Home’.
 The opening lines make it clear this is a Hallowe’en harvest hymn.